ychclone/blink/README.md

 Or right click and select "Load"
 6. Start file filtering and code search on the file and symbol tab

+# Advanced Usage

+For symbol queries, advanced options can be entered:
+There is no spacing in between e.g. /a10, /n3, /xinclude

+* /a NumberOfLinesAfter
+* /b NumberOfLinesBefore
+* /n NumberOfLinesBeforeAndAFter
+* /f FileNameToMatch
+* /x PatternToExclude

+In addition, regular expression can be entered for the queries: e.g. .*mainWindows, (_clicked|_Pressed)
+It will match all ("and" condition) if multiple symbols are entered for queries.

 # Configuration

 The text editor when double clicking the filename in file tab